Using Contempt of Court Child Support Proceedings to Collect What You’re Owed

 Using the Motion for Contempt to Collect Child Support

-In family law cases, if there are children there is child support.
+In family law cases, if there are minor children there is child support.
 And most states now require an order for support anytime the court considers children's issues.
 But unfortunately, getting an order for child support and collecting child support are two separate jobs.
 A common procedure for enforcing child support is the Motion for Contempt.

 A brief description of the Motion for Contempt: